zceydas/ParametricEffortSelectionTask/README.md

 There can be 2 sessions to the experiment.
 On each session, different color of decks of cards are used for effort-level association and different hand-rule maps are used.

 ## Instructions
 Download the SeqPref folder and run the 'StudyWrapper.m' on Matlab (Psychtoolbox installed).
 When prompted, enter Subject ID, indicate which session it is (whether it is Test or reTest) and indicate whether it is Learning or Decision Phase.
 Learning phase needs to come before the Decision Phase.
+The data is stored in 2 ways: 1) updated lived in SeqPref.mat in the project folder under Results.Subject(subjectId), 2) saved as an excel file for each subject Id, Session, Phase and date.

 ## Contributing
 Fork this project and open a pull request.